benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

-- a thoroughly non-traditional project-based "creative tech" masters program, with no classes, no heirarchies, just a bunch of brilliant students set loose with duct tape, GPUs, a giant bag of sensors & actuators, soldering irons, oh my.
+- a thoroughly non-traditional project-based "creative tech" masters program, with no classes, no heirarchies, just a bunch of brilliant students set loose with duct tape, gaming GPUs, a giant bag of sensors & actuators, soldering irons, a 3D printer, oh my.
 (Geoff Hinchcliffe and I have discussed this---we're both thrilled and terrified at the prospect.
 And I love what the [3AI](https://3ainstitute.cecs.anu.edu.au/#apply) master's program is shaping up to be, and am keen to be a part of it.)